awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.APEX.md

   For more information, see [Removing an Option from an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.RemoveOption)\.
 + To remove the APEX options from a single DB instance, modify the DB instance and specify a different option group that doesn't include the APEX options\.
 You can specify the default \(empty\) option group, or a different custom option group\.
 When you remove the APEX options, a brief outage occurs while your DB instance is automatically restarted\.

-  For more information, see [Modifying a DB Instance Running the Oracle Database Engine](USER_ModifyInstance.Oracle.md)\.
+  For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 When you remove the APEX options from a DB instance, the APEX schema is removed from your database\.